-Built on an eight-acre estate, The Imperial offers a safe haven and refuge in the heart of India’s bustling capital.
-Ideally located on Janpath, the erstwhile Queensway, it is in the most prestigious cultural, entertainment and political district and is 30 minutes away from the International airport.
+Built on an eight-acre estate, it offers a safe haven and refuge in the heart of India’s bustling capital.
+Ideally located on Janpath, the erstwhile Queensway and in close proximity to the esteemed government offices, it is nestled in the most illustrious cultural, entertainment, and political district, and just a 30-minute drive from the International airport.
 The hotel has a priceless collection of over 5000 original artworks from the 17th and 18th centuries across common areas, floors and accommodations.
 Since its inception, The Imperial has hosted the city’s most important social gatherings, royalty and dignitaries from India and overseas, silver-screen celebrities from around the globe and many discerning guests alike.

 The Imperial was built and run by S.B.S.
 Ranjit Singh, son of R.B.S.
 Narain Singh.
 Conceptualized in 1934 by Blomfield and inaugurated by Lord Willingdon in 1936, The Imperial is a fine confluence of a rich historical past and a slick international appeal.
 The 24 royal palms that lead up to the porch are an integral part of and witness to the very creation of New Delhi.